thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-removed.md

 Name | Type | Presence | Description
 --- | --- | --- | ---
 Confirmations | number (int) | Optional<br>(0 or 1) | The minimum number of confirmations an incoming transaction must have for its outputs to be credited to this account's balance.
 Outgoing transactions are always counted, as are move transactions made with the [`move` RPC](../api-ref/core-api-ref-remote-procedure-calls-removed.md#move).
 If an account doesn't have a balance high enough to pay for this transaction, the payment will be rejected.
 Use `0` to spend unconfirmed incoming payments.
 Default is `1`

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "**Warning:** if account1 receives an unconfirmed payment and transfers it to account2 with the [`move` RPC](../api-ref/core-api-ref-remote-procedure-calls-removed.md#move), account2 will be able to spend those dash even if this parameter is set to `1` or higher."
+> **Warning:** if account1 receives an unconfirmed payment and transfers it to account2 with the [`move` RPC](../api-ref/core-api-ref-remote-procedure-calls-wallet-deprecated.md#move), account2 will be able to spend those dash even if this parameter is set to `1` or higher.
-}
-[/block]

 *Parameter #5---whether to add the balance from transactions locked via InstantSend*

 Name | Type | Presence | Description